 Release: November 11th

-Most RPG fans will have already spent literally hundreds of hours in Oblivion, and still do to this day – there’s even Elder Scrolls Novels!
+Most RPG fans will have already spent literally hundreds of hours in Oblivion, and still do to this day – there are even Elder Scrolls Novels!
 It’s a brand of roleplaying games that really only Bethesda have been able to perfect – wide open worlds, open skill trees and incredible quests ranging from the day to day chores to the stuff of legend.
 The fact that there are just dragons roaming the skies ready to battle (not scripted events) should be reason enough to get hot under the collar.
 It’s good to know that Todd Howard and his team really understand that the strength of the series is emergent gameplay and player choice.

 The visuals look incredible, especially for an open world game, and even the weather effects on rocks and such are dynamic.
 In terms of combat, Skyrim allows you to dual wield almost any weapon or spell in the game, allowing the player to tailor setups to their advantage.
 For instance, pop an ice spell in one hand and a mighty sword in the other and you can freeze an opponent then promptly smash him into tiny shards.
-When it comes to fantasy RPGs, or RPGs in general, it simply doesn’t get any better than this and I’m aching to start scaling those snowy mountains.
+When it comes to fantasy RPGs or RPGs in general, it simply doesn’t get any better than this and I’m aching to start scaling those snowy mountains.

-So there you have it, my top 10 choice of the most anticipated video games for the rest of 2011 – do you agree with my choice and order of importance?
+So there you have it, my top 10 choices of the most anticipated video games for the rest of 2011 – do you agree with my choice and order of importance?
 It was a tough decision picking these, but would you have chosen differently?
 Let us know in the comments below which your top 3…5…or 10 (see it’s not easy is it?) most wanted choices would be and we’ll see if we can create an overall ranking from Zath readers!

 This post was part of Gamer Banter, a monthly video game discussion coordinated by Terry at Game Couch.
 If you’re interested in being part of this, please email him for details.